Alejandro-Bernal-M/Conference-page/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse.
-I would like to thank [cindy-shin-on-behance](https://www.behance.net/adagio07) because this project is based on his project.
+I would like to thank [cindy-shin-on-behance](https://www.behance.net/adagio07) because this project is based on her project.
 This is the [original-project](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>